Dylan-George-Field/Melbourne-Software-Developer-Survival-Guide/README.md

 - National Gallery of Victoria - International tours such as King Tut, Impressionists.
 - Melbourne Comedy Festival - Once a year
 - Melbourne Film Festival - Once a year
-- Theater - Broadway such as the Lion King/Book of Mormon
+- Theater - Broadways tour such as the Lion King/Book of Mormon/Harry Potter
-- Dance - Ballet opera
+- Dance, Ballet, opera
-- Live Music - A plethora or international artists and local musicians.
-Mostly found in Fitzroy
+- Live Music - Heaps of local and international artists.
+Mostly found in Fitzroy.
 - Street art and exhibitions - Hosier lane

 ### Exhibitions